ccamel/awesome-ccamel/README.md

 - [spruceid/kepler](https://github.com/spruceid/kepler) - Decentralized storage based on permissioned data overlays called orbits.
 - [srid/nixci](https://github.com/srid/nixci) - Define and build CI for Nix projects anywhere; superceded by Omnix https://omnix.page/om/ci.html
 - [starknet-io/types-rs](https://github.com/starknet-io/types-rs) -  🐺  Starknet Rust types 🦀
+- [starkware-libs/cairo-vm](https://github.com/starkware-libs/cairo-vm) - cairo-vm is a Rust implementation of the Cairo VM.
+Cairo (CPU Algebraic Intermediate Representation) is a programming language for writing provable programs, where one party can prove to another that a certain computation was executed correctly without the need for this party to re-execute the same program.
 - [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!
 - [stellar/slingshot](https://github.com/stellar/slingshot) -  A new blockchain architecture under active development, with a strong focus on scalability, privacy and safety
 - [stx-labs/clarinet](https://github.com/stx-labs/clarinet) - Write, test and deploy high-quality smart contracts to the Stacks blockchain and Bitcoin.